-COVID-19 is a newly identified infectious disease that first came to worldwide attention in December 2019, originating in Wuhan, China.
+COVID-19 is a newly identified infectious disease that first came to worldwide attention in December 2019.
 Cases of COVID-19 infection began to spread globally in increasing numbers and in March 2020, the World Health Organization (WHO) designated COVID-19 as a pandemic.
-To date, hundreds of thousands of cases of COVID-19 have been reported worldwide, with numbers continuing to increase over time.
+To date, COVID-19 has affected countries all over the world, and it is continuing to spread.

 The virus causing COVID-19 is officially known as severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 It belongs to a larger family of viruses called coronavirus.
 Although coronaviruses can affect both animals and humans, only human coronaviruses are known to cause respiratory infections.